ZapFurious/Share-Project/README.md

 # Share-Project
 Some simple projects that others can use—small tools or scripts that might seem basic, but can still be helpful.
+These some short explain project and the links.